 Verse 31, “By faith the harlot Rahab perished not……when she had received the spies with peace”.

-Please note that each of these saints demonstrated their faith by what they did.
-Faith and works are inseparable in God’s plan of salvation.*
+Please note that each of these saints completed their faith by what they did.
+Faith and works are inseparable in God’s plan of salvation

 GOD’S PLAN OF SALVATION IN THE DISPENSATION OF THE MYSTERY